ArkanaDigital/addons-repo-template/README.md

 copier update
 # Reformat updated files
 pre-commit run
+#add new file to repository
+git add *
 # Commit update
 git commit -am 'Updated from template'
 # Reformat all other files, in case some pre-commit configuration was updated